List of The Sandman characters: Cain and Abel

-In The Sandman

 In Gaiman's Sandman universe, the biblical Cain and Abel live in the Dreaming at Dream's invitation.
 This is based on the verse in the Bible which says that Cain was sent to live in the Land of Nod.
 They live as neighbors in two houses near a graveyard: Cain in the broad House of Mystery and Abel in the tall House of Secrets.
 According to their appearance in Swamp Thing, the difference is that 'a mystery may be shared, but a secret must be forgotten if one tries to tell it'.

 Gaiman's Cain is an aggressive, overbearing character.
 He is a thin, long-limbed man with an angular, drawn face, glasses, a tufty beard, and hair drawn into two points above his ears.
 He has been described by other characters as sounding "just like Vincent Price".

 Gaiman's Abel is a nervous but kind-hearted man.
 He also has a stammer.
 He is somewhat similar in appearance to Cain, with a tufty beard and hair that comes to points above his ears, though his hair is black rather than brown.
 He is shorter and fatter than Cain, with a more open face.
 It is eventually learned that the only time he does not stutter is when he is telling a story or when he is dead.

 Cain kills Abel frequently and in many brutal ways, whereupon Abel later returns to life.
 He often expresses hope for a more harmonious relationship with his brother.

 Cain and Abel own a large green draconic gargoyle named Gregory, who also made his debut in House of Mystery #175.
 In the first appearance of the characters in Sandman, issue #2, Cain gives Abel an egg that soon hatches into another gargoyle, a small golden one.
 Abel names the gargoyle "Irving". but Cain insists that the names of gargoyles must always begin with a "G.", and Abel (after another death and resurrection) renames the gargoyle "Goldie", after an invisible/imaginary friend to whom Abel told his early House of Secrets stories.
 A letter in issue #91 was attributed to Goldie, who claimed that it was herself depicted on the cover of issue #88.

 They shelter Dream until his strength is restored following his 72-year-long imprisonment.
 In the fourth story arc, Season of Mists, Cain is sent to Hell to give a message to Lucifer because Cain is protected by a curse that would deter Lucifer from harming him.
 Cain and Abel also aid The Corinthian with the child Daniel during The Kindly Ones, the penultimate story arc of the series.
-Abel is one of the victims of the Furies in this series, and is brought back to life by the new Dream.
+Abel is one of the victims of the Furies in this series and is brought back to life by the new Dream at Cain's request.

+In the podcast, Cain and Abel are voiced by Michael Roberts and Kerry Shale.

+In the Netflix series The Sandman, Cain and Abel are portrayed by Sanjeev Bhaskar and Asim Chaudhry respectively.